ssiddharth27/Retinaface/README.md

       images/
       wider_val.txt
 ```
-ps: wider_val.txt only include val file names but not label information.
+ps: wider_val.txt only includes val file names but not label information.

 ##### Data1

-We also provide the organized dataset we used as in the above directory structure.
+The organized dataset is also given which is used as in the above directory structure.

 Link: from [google cloud](https://drive.google.com/open?id=11UGV3nbVv1x9IC--_tK3Uxf7hA6rlbsS) or [baidu cloud](https://pan.baidu.com/s/1jIp9t30oYivrAvrgUgIoLQ) Password: ruck

 ## Training
-We provide restnet50 and mobilenet0.25 as backbone network to train model.
+restnet50 and mobilenet0.25 are provided as backbone networks to train the model.
-We trained Mobilenet0.25 on imagenet dataset and get 46.58%  in top 1.
-If you do not wish to train the model, we also provide trained model.
+Mobilenet0.25 is trained on imagenet dataset and get 46.58%  in top 1.
+If you do not wish to train the model, a trained model is also given.
 Pretrain model  and trained model are put in [google cloud](https://drive.google.com/open?id=1oZRSG0ZegbVkVwUd8wUIQx8W7yfZ_ki1) and [baidu cloud](https://pan.baidu.com/s/12h97Fy1RYuqMMIV-RpzdPg) Password: fstq .
 The model could be put as follows:
 ```Shell
   ./weights/
       mobilenet0.25_Final.pth